Janjucetus

 Janjucetus is an extinct genus of baleen whale that lived during the Late Oligocene (Chattian) in south-east Australia, around 25 million years ago.
-Remains of the genus have been found in the Jan Juc Marl in the Jan Juc Formation near the township of the same name, and have been assigned to two species: the type species J. hunderi and J. dullardi.
-This locality has yielded remains of more extinct cetaceans, including Prosqualodon, Waipatia, and the related Mammalodon.
+Remains of the genus have been found in the Jan Juc Marl in the Jan Juc Formation, near the township of the same name, and have been assigned to two species: the type species J. hunderi and J. dullardi.
+The locality has yielded remains of more extinct cetaceans, including Prosqualodon, Waipatia, and the related Mammalodon.

-Unlike modern mysticetes, it possessed large teeth for gripping and shredding prey instead of baleen, and was therefore likely to have been a predator that captured individual large prey animals rather than filter feeding.
+Unlike modern mysticetes, it possessed large teeth for gripping and shredding prey, rather than baleen, and was therefore likely to have been a predator that captured individual large prey animals, rather than being a filter feeder.
 However, it has been noted that the teeth of Junjucetus may have interlocked like those of the modern-day filter-feeding crabeater seal (Lobodon carcinophaga), which would have given it a limited filter-feeding capacity.
-At the same time the closest relative to the crabeater seal is the leopard seal (Hydrurga leptonyx), known to have had somewhat similar dentition, although its ecology mostly involves hunting larger prey, leading to the idea that Janjucetus may have fed on large fish.
+However, the closest relative to the crabeater seal is the leopard seal (Hydrurga leptonyx), known to have had somewhat similar dentition, although its ecology mostly involves hunting larger prey, leading to the idea that Janjucetus may have fed on large fish.
 The animal possessed unusually large eyes, suggesting that an acute sense of vision may have aided it in hunting.

 Discovery and naming

-The holotype of Janjucetus was found in Australia in the late 1990s by a teenaged surfer named Staumn Hunder, near the Victorian township of Jan Juc, in marine sediment that was deposited 26.05–24.2 million years ago (mya) in the Late Oligocene.
+The holotype of Janjucetus was found in Australia in the late 1990s by a teenaged surfer, Staumn Hunder, near the Victorian township of Jan Juc, in marine sediment that was deposited 26.05–24.2 million years ago (mya) in the Late Oligocene.
 The genus name Janjucetus honours the township it was found in, and means "Jan Juc whale", deriving from the name of the township and the Latin "cetus", meaning whale.
 The species name hunderi honours the surfer who discovered the fossil.
 Hunder is said to have seen the brown fossils on a boulder while he surfed.
 Soon after discovering the site, Hunder and his father removed the boulder and transported it to Monash University for further research.
-The well-preserved fossil remains, catalogued as specimen NMV P216929, include a nearly complete skull, mandibles, vertebrae, ribs, scapulae and a radius, and are held in the Museums Victoria Palaeontology Collection in Melbourne.
+The well-preserved fossil remains, catalogued as specimen NMV P216929, include a nearly complete skull, mandibles, vertebrae, ribs, scapulae, and a radius, and are held in the Museums Victoria Palaeontology Collection in Melbourne.
 It was formally described by Erich Fitzgerald in 2006, and it represents the most complete Paleogene cetacean fossil from Australia.

-In June 2019, a partial cetacean skull was recovered from the lowest beds of the Jan Juc Marl by Ross Dullard, who prepared the specimen and subsequently donated it to Museums Victoria in August of that same year.
-Catalogued as NMV P256471, this would become the type specimen of the new species Janjucetus dullardi.
+In June 2019, a partial cetacean skull was recovered from the lowest beds of the Jan Juc Marl by Ross Dullard, who prepared the specimen and donated it to Museums Victoria in August of the same year.
+Catalogued as NMV P256471, it became the type specimen of the new species Janjucetus dullardi, named in honour of Dullard.
 The elements of the skull were found in close association, including bones of the ear, jaws, and teeth.
-The species was named in honour of Ross Dullard.